avinaba123/RTL-Design-and-Synthesis-using-Sky130/README.md

 This is a toggling scenerio (where q is not of q) and the unused two bits are complitely optimized away.
 So as a conclussion any logic on which output is not dependent those must be optimized like what we saw in this example.

+## 6. Day 4:

+### Gate Level Simulation, Blocking vs Non-Blocking Assignments, Synthesis-Simulation Mismatch

+So the first question comes what is Gate Level Simulation? and why we need dhis?
+It is nothing but running the test bench with netlist as Design Under Test (DUT).
+As the netlist is logically same as the RTL code, then why we do this?
+There are two main casues:
+	- We want to verify the logical correctness of the design after synthesis.
+(Why we need to check this is our main concern for this day)
+	- Ensuring the timing of the design is met

+For the simulation setup for netlist is shown above.
+The only diffrance is that here we are running the test bench with netlist as Design Under Test (DUT).
+And the netlist is going to have all the standard cells are instanciated in it.
+So we need to tell to iverilog that what is the meaning of those standard cells.
+Thats why we proided the extra files to iverilog.
+Gate level verilog models may be of two types :
+	- Timing aware - Where we can validate functionality and timing bith of them
+	- Functional - We can only validate functionality

+### Synthesis-Simulation Mismatch

 ## ACKNOWLEDGEMENT